How Much Compensation Can I Claim For A Needlestick Injury?

-Once gathered together, the above evidence will be evaluated and will form a key part of the settlement total.
+Once gathered together, the above evidence will be evaluated and form a key part of the settlement total.

-The average payout for needlestick injury will depend on the type and severity of your injury.
-With the potential implications of such injuries ranging across such a broad spectrum, it is not only difficult to provide an estimate as to settlement totals, but it is also difficult to find a comparative medical model.
+The average payout for a needlestick injury will depend on the type and severity of your injury.
+With the potential implications of such injuries ranging across such a broad spectrum, it is not only difficult to provide an estimate as to settlement totals, but it is also challenging to find a comparative medical model.

 |Type of injury||Severity||Symptoms||Payout|

-|Stab wounds||Moderate||Penetrating stab wounds||£5,000 to £9,575|
+|Stab wounds||Moderate||Penetrating stab wounds||£6,190 to £11,820|

-|Hand Injury||Moderate||Penetrating wounds||£4,100 to £10,100|
+|Hand Injury||Moderate||Penetrating wounds||£5,260 to £12,460|

-|Stomach Injury||Moderate||Penetrating injuries causing some permanent damage but with an eventual return to natural function and control.||£9,575 to £18,600|
+|Stomach Injury||Moderate||Penetrating injuries causing some permanent damage but with an eventual return to natural function and control.||£3,710 to £8,950|

-This arrangement – also called a ‘Conditional Fee Agreement’ – can be used to reduce the upfront cost of hiring legal help and can reduce the risk attached to making a claim.
+This arrangement – also called a ‘Conditional Fee Agreement’ – can be used to reduce the upfront cost of hiring legal help and can reduce the risk attached to making personal injury claims.
 If the case isn’t successful, we won’t charge you.

-We have a huge amount of experience in winning compensation claims for our clients.
+We have a considerable amount of experience in winning compensation claims for our clients.
 We want to help as many people as possible reclaim the damages and expenses they are owed.

-- A ‘No Win No Fee’ agreement.
+- A No Win No Fee agreement.

 - Arranging an appointment with a local doctor.

-- Offering a free, no obligation legal consultation session.
+- Offering a free, no-obligation legal consultation session.

-- Providing world class customer service to make your life easier.
+- Providing world-class customer service to make your life easier.

 When dealing with needle stick injury claims, there’s no one better suited.
 We can handle every single aspect of your case, so call today for more information.